x64architecture/wnmp/Wnmp/readme.txt

 username: root
 password: password

-Note: you can change it via phpMyAdmin
+The password can be changed in phpMyAdmin or by using the MariaDB console.